Don't miss out on Dr. Sharol's newsletters: Get notices of herbal conferences, any book giveaways and new articles released.

 Most of the research on DON is around ingestion of DON in food.
 That data is still helpful if you are dealing with it in a moldy building.

-vomitting, anorexia, depression of intestinal function - reduced absorption of nutrients, depression of immune system - increased susceptiblitiy to infection and disease.
+Common symptoms are diarrhea, vomitting, anorexia, gastro-intestinal inflammation, depression of intestinal function - reduced absorption of nutrients, depression of immune system - increased susceptiblitiy to infection and disease.
 Related to Kashin-Beck disease.

 Deoxynivalenol has been shown to enhance the inflammatory response to food-borne bacterial pathogens.
 (The endotoxins from gram negative bacteria sensitize macrophages, amplifying the innate immune response.)
 DON has also been shown to to be immunotoxic to animals.